$B\to V\ell^+\ell^-$ in the Standard Model from Light-Cone Sum Rules

-In summary, in practice the $\rho(\to \pi\pi)$-meson state includes the non-resonant background in the experimental as well as the LCSR prediction.
-It therefore seems that in practice the uncertainty is a small fraction of the the $P$-wave background which itself is roughly $5\%$.\footnote{Despite this aspect it is of interest to estimate the non-resonant background.
-One can get an idea by analysing the pion form factor $f^{(\pi)}_+(q^2) (p_1-p_2)_\mu = \matel{\pi(p_1) \pi(p_2)}{j_\mu^{\rm em}}{0}$.
-A measure of the non-resonant background around the $\rho$-meson peak is given by the difference of the model-independent determination of the pion form factor using data on $\pi\pi$-scattering phase shifts and the Omn\`{e}s-dispersion relation versus a fitted $\rho$-meson Breit-Wigner ansatz.
-Around the $\rho$-meson mass window the difference is found to be $~5\%$.\cite{GilbertoPeter}.
-This is of the same order as the $S$-wave background found in $B \to \pi\pi \ell \nu$ \cite{Meissner:2013pba}.} In view of all other sizeable uncertainties we refrain from adding any further error due to this effect and reemphasise the importance of comparing our result only with the $P$-wave contribution of the corresponding $\pi\pi$-pair.
+In summary, from a pragmatic viewpoint as long as the treatment of the $\rho(\to \pi\pi)$-meson is the same that is used for the extraction of $f_\rho^\parallel$, the LCSR should not suffer from sizeable additional uncertainties.
+It therefore seems that in practice the uncertainty is a small fraction of the the $P$-wave background which itself is around $5\%$.\footnote{Despite this aspect it is of interest to estimate the non-$\rho$ background.
+One can get an idea by analysing the pion FF $f^{(\pi)}_+(q^2) (p_1-p_2)_\mu = \matel{\pi(p_1) \pi(p_2)}{j_\mu^\mathrm{em}}{0}$.
+A measure of the non-resonant background around the $\rho$-meson peak is given by the difference of the model-independent determination of the pion FF using data on $\pi\pi$-scattering phase shifts and the Omn\`{e}s-dispersion relation versus a fitted $\rho$-meson Breit-Wigner ansatz.
+Around the $\rho$-meson mass window the difference is found to be $~5\%$\cite{GilbertoPeter}.
+Similar conclusions can be reached when considering the figures in \cite{Jegerlehner:2011ti} with and without the $\rho(1450)$ and $\rho(1700)$ contributions.
+We note that $5\%$ is of the same order as the $S$-wave background found in $B \to \pi\pi \ell \nu$ \cite{Meissner:2013pba}.} In view of all other sizeable uncertainties we refrain from adding any further error due to this effect and reemphasise the importance of comparing our result only with the $P$-wave contribution of the corresponding $\pi\pi$-pair.
 Whereas the analysis in this section questions the practical impact of using a two-pion DA around the the $\rho$-meson mass, it is of course interesting to look at the $B_{\ell_4}$ decay $ B \to \pi\pi \ell \nu$ in other regions of phase space.
 For recent theoretical developments of $B_{\ell_4}$ we refer the reader to \cite{Faller:2013dwa,Kang:2013jaa} which are though not yet at the level of maturity of $K_{\ell_4}$ \cite{Colangelo:2015kha}.